The pandemic widened gaps in reading. Can one teacher 'do something about that'?

 MOVING FROM ‘LEARNING TO READ’ TO ‘READING TO LEARN’

-At the beginning of this school year, assessments showed that 15 of Evans’ initial 23 students were reading below grade level.
-Of those, nine were considered severely behind, lacking basic foundational skills usually learned in first grade.
-In a typical year, four or five students would be reading at the lowest level, he said.
+At the start of this school year, assessments showed that 15 of Evans’ initial 23 students were reading below grade level.
+Of those, nine were considered severely behind.

-“I know I have to do something about that.
-That’s my job,” Evans said, looking back.

-There is no time to waste.
-Third-grade students are under urgent pressure to progress from “learning to read” to “reading to learn.”
-Studies show those who don’t read fluently by the end of this school year are more likely to drop out or fail to finish high school on time.
+There was no time to waste.
+Studies show those who don’t read fluently by the end of third grade are more likely to drop out or finish high school late.

-Among those starting out behind is Ke’Arrah, who spent more than a year learning remotely early in the pandemic.
-Her mother, Ashley Martin, could see the toll on her daughter’s drive to learn.
+Ke’Arrah spent more than a year learning remotely early in the pandemic.
+Her mother, Ashley Martin, wanted to keep her young family safe but could see the toll on her daughter’s drive to learn.
 So when Ke’Arrah was assigned to a new elementary school for this year, her mother re-enrolled her in third grade.

-The pandemic cut first grade short for Ke'Arrah.
-To keep the family safe, Martin kept Ke’Arrah home in second grade, too, even when she had the option to return to school in person two days a week.
-She has four children younger than Ke’Arrah, including a son born just three days before COVID-19 shut down schools and businesses in March 2020.

-“It was good for me, but not great for her because she’s on a computer,” said Martin, whose employer, a restaurant, temporarily closed.

-Ke’Arrah, who likes math and wants to be a police officer, remembers the pull of her nearby toys as she tried to stay focused on her on-screen teacher.

-“She was talking about boring stuff,” Ke’Arrah says.
-Last year's transition back to in-person school was rocky, her mother said.
-She finished behind in math and reluctant to read.

-Midway through her second stint in third grade, Ke’Arrah shows progress.
-Martin has passed her love of the Junie B. Jones series of books to Ke’Arrah, and the pair read them together at bedtime.
-Small moments become reading lessons, too.
+Midway through her second stint in third grade, the decision is paying off — in measurable progress and Ke'Arrah's interest in reading books from the Junie B. Jones series with her mother at bedtime.

-“She’s on the phone, I’m like: ‘Read that to me.
-Tell me, what does that say?'
-We’re out somewhere: ‘Read this to me.
-What does it say?’”
-Martin says.

 DOUBLING UP ON KIDS WHO NEED IT MOST

-“Were they read to?
-Was there someone to support them to do assignments and homework when they were not physically with the certified teacher and having direct instruction?” says Marcia Capone, assessment administrator in the district, which provided devices and internet hotspots to families.

-In Niagara Falls, about one in four people live in poverty, and 80% of the district's students are economically disadvantaged, state data shows.
-Despite swarms of tourists to its namesake falls, the Rust Belt city has been scarred by an exodus of heavy industry and population that began in the 1960s.

 Districts like Atlanta have sought to address learning losses by adding time to the school day.
 Others, like Washington, D.C., have pursued “high-impact” tutoring.
-Niagara Falls City Schools have doubled down on remedial work and differentiated learning, customizing students’ lessons to keep each student moving forward.
-The district has used federal pandemic relief money to put 12 reading specialists to work with first graders in its eight elementary schools, Superintendent Mark Laurrie said.
+Niagara Falls has put reading specialists in each elementary school while emphasizing differentiated learning to move students forward, Superintendent Mark Laurrie said.

-Using assessments to identify students' individual needs is the top strategy American schools are using to help kids catch up from the pandemic, followed closely by remedial instruction, according to a federal survey.
+Using assessments to identify students' individual needs is the top post-pandemic strategy, followed closely by remedial instruction, according to a federal survey.

 WITH THIS STUDENT, IT WORKED — FOR A WHILE